chetanyakan/mattermost-plugin-circleci/README.md

 > Hi team,

 > We've set up the Mattermost CircleCI plugin, so you can get notifications from CircleCI in Mattermost.
 To get started, run the `/circleci connect` slash command from any channel within Mattermost to connect your Mattermost account with CircleCI.
-Then, take a look at the [about-the-circleci-plugin](#slash-commands) in the plugin for more details.
+Then, take a look at the [available features](#about-the-circleci-plugin) in the plugin for more details.

 ## Development